AnonymousgitT/complex-question-answering-evaluation-of-GPT-family/answers_from_models/readme.md

 Additionally, for the QALD-9 and GraphQuestions datasets, we used Chinese prompts and English prompts for comparison, ending with "zh_cn_prompt.txt" and "en_prompt.txt" respectively.

-:fire:At the same time, we also tested on the newly released GPT-4.
-Due to the limitation of OpenAI, we extracted 500 data from each data set for testing.
-The format of the test data results is the same as that of ChatGPT.
+:fire:At the same time, we also tested the newly released GPT-4.
+Due to the restrictions of OpenAI, we sampled 500 data for testing from each data set.
+We guarantee that the sampling data contains all the answers and inference types as much as possible.
+The format of the test data result is the same as the format of ChatGPT.